 Map out the ideal user journey

 Start at the very first page a user sees once they sign up for the platform.
-What workflows or steps does a user have to complete to find their way to the activation point?
+What workflows or steps do users have to complete to find their way to the aha moment?

 Flag areas where they may get stuck or need additional assistance.
 Do you provide support to answer these questions?
 Are your customers finding and using it?
 Does your support guide take them to a new page and away from the onboarding experience?